 The Barron’s accolade is just one of several that Adviser Investments has earned of late.
 Earlier this year, Barron’s also recognized Adviser Investments among the top 10 firms on its list of the “Top Massachusetts Financial Advisors” for the seventh year in a row.
 The Financial Times included the company on its 2019 list of 300 top RIAs (the FT 300).
 InvestmentNews ranked Adviser Investments among the top 15 on its 2019 list of “Best Places to Work for Financial Advisers.”
 Most recently, the National Association for Business Resources included Adviser Investments on its 2019 Boston’s Best and Brightest Companies To Work For® list—the company’s fourth consecutive year achieving this honor.

-“Fiduciary duty—acting in our clients’ best interests—is at the heart of everything we do,” said Adviser Investments’ Chairman Daniel P. Wiener.
+“A person or organization who manages assets for a third party, and is legally bound to act in the best interests of that third party, putting the third party’s interest before their own. duty—acting in our clients’ best interests—is at the heart of everything we do,” said Adviser Investments’ Chairman Daniel P. Wiener.

 “Fiduciary duty—acting in our clients’ best interests—is at the heart of everything we do,” said Adviser Investments’ Chairman Daniel P. Wiener.
 “It’s especially gratifying to know that we’ve created a culture that our employees enjoy being a part of—it shows in the work we do helping each of our clients reach their financial goals.
 We are always happy to hear that we’ve made a difference in our clients’ lives and to garner recognition for our team’s efforts.”